SReichelt/slate2/doc/Notation.md

     sections, which parameterize the item in the sense that their scope extends from the notation expression to the separator character.
 These parameters are again followed by either the separator character or the end of the object.
-  * Arbitrary data may follow, including separator characters.
-The scope of the item includes this data (but the scopes of its parameterizations do not).
+  * Zero or more sections of parameters may follow, delimited by separator characters.
+The scope of the item includes these sections (but the scopes of its parameterizations do not).
 The item ends when two separator characters are placed next to each other.
+(In particular, this implies that unparameterized items cannot contain extra sections.)

 A _notation expression_ is recursively any of the following.
 * An identifier.